-Made with butter, powdered sugar and hard-boiled egg yolks.
+They are made with butter, powdered sugar and hard-boiled egg yolks.
 Yes that’s right, egg yolks, strange right?
 That’s what I thought, but I was told this helps make them crumbly, which is what we want.

 Canestrelli are originally from Monferrato which is in the region of Piedmont in Northern Italy.
 If you are looking for a tasty, yummy Italian Cookie why not give these a try.

-- 1 cup flour 150 grams
+- 1 cup all purpose flour (130 grams)

-- 1/2 cup + 1 1/2 tablespoons powdered sugar 75 grams
+- 1/2 cup + 1 1/2 tablespoons powdered sugar (75 grams)

 - pinch salt